Jennie (singer): Impact

-Jennie, instrumental in Blackpink's fashion image, has been nicknamed "Human Gucci" and "Human Chanel".
+Jennie has been considered instrumental to Blackpink's fashion image, leading to her nicknames "Human Gucci" and "Human Chanel".
 Her style portfolio ranges from Gucci and Saint Laurent to niche labels such as Marine Serre and Richard Quinn.
 Jennie's sense of fashion earned her invitations to fashion events such as Saint Laurent's Summer 17 Collection Launch Party by Anthony Vaccarello, Chanel's Mademoiselle Privé exhibition, and Prada's Comics Collection Launch Party.
-Chanel chose her as House Ambassador after noting her ripple commercial impact.
+Chanel chose her as House Ambassador after noting her sway with consumers.
 The hairpins Jennie wore in a five-by-five partition during her performances of her debut single "Solo" instantly trended in South Korea and were referred to as "Jennie's hairpins".

 Jennie's first magazine cover and a solo pictorial were for Dazed Korea with Saint Laurent in April 2017.
 She was the first Korean celebrity to model for Boucheron Paris, a 160-year-old luxury jewelry brand; it was said that Jennie's "elegant" and "luxurious" atmosphere moved Boucheron to focus more on their image marketing.
 The pictorial, presented in the high-end membership magazine Heren in 2017, was described as "art that embodies light".
-Jennie has since appeared on the covers of numerous fashion magazines, including Dazed, Harper's Bazaar, Elle, Marie Claire, High Cut, Cosmopolitan, W, Vogue, Wonderland, and Billboard.
+Jennie has since appeared on the covers of fashion magazines including Dazed, Harper's Bazaar, Elle, Marie Claire, High Cut, Cosmopolitan, W, Vogue, Wonderland, and Billboard.

 Jennie is known for her brand recognition and marketing power, having placed first on the Korean Business Research Institute's monthly "Individual Girl Group Members Brand Power Ranking" numerous times.
 In 2021, she became the first Korean to amass 50 million followers on Instagram.
 As of December 2023, she remains the most-followed Korean individual and the second most-followed K-pop idol behind bandmate Lisa, with over 82.5 million followers on the platform.
-Photos from her social media accounts headline articles, and the items she features become trends.
+Photos from her social media accounts have frequently headlined articles, and the items she features often become trends.
 In 2018, Jennie ranked second, receiving 12.2% of votes, in the Most Favorite Idols survey conducted annually by Gallup Korea that involved 1,501 Korean male and female respondents aged 13 to 29.
 Instagram named Jennie's account the "Most Loved Account of 2018" in South Korea based on the number of views and likes received by her Instagram stories and posts that year.